 When a form will be available: To help mitigate any server issues or other circumstances, we usually have the form uploaded onto the website the night before registration opens.
 There are occasions when this does not happen due to various reasons (staffing, server problems, etc).
 In those instances, we try to have the form available no later than 9:00 am on the morning that registration opens.
-Forms will not be accepted before 8:00 am MDT on the day registration opens (see note below).
+Forms will not be accepted before 8:00 am Mountain Time (MT) on the day registration opens (see note below).
 Directions for submitting the form are below.

 Please note: Forms are processed in the order they are received according to the date/time stamp on them (faxes included).
-Any forms received before 8:00 am MDT on the day registration opens will not be processed.
+Any forms received before 8:00 am MT on the day registration opens will not be processed.

 BOY SCOUTS AND OTHER LARGE GROUPS - Because spaces are limited, we cannot allow large groups to register for the public full moon hike, even if you send in multiple forms of 5 participants each.
-If you have a large group such as a Boy Scout or Girl Scout troop and would like to go on the full moon hike, please contact us at (575) 479-6124 ext.
-232 and we will see if we can accommodate your group.
-Accommodation is not guaranteed.

 Directions for Submitting the Form

 When you download the form, you will see three buttons in the upper right-hand corner of the form itself.
 The following will explain what the three buttons do.